nikitavoloboev/data/games/games.md

 I don't regret the time I spent playing these games and I have learned a lot from them.
 In some way, my love for optimising and streamlining my workflow has come from these games where you can get immediate reward for things you do and where the rules you have to follow and the end goals you have are more obvious.

 I keep a [Trello board](https://trello.com/b/EekGabpj) of games I am playing now or want to play.
-And I made a list of [interesting games](https://github.com/learn-anything/games#readme) you can play.
+And I made a list of [awesome games](https://github.com/learn-anything/games#readme) you can play.

 ## Favourite games
 - [Dune 2000](http://www.wikiwand.com/en/Dune_2000) - Loved this game.
 Probably the first strategy game I fell in love with.